How to file taxes online in 2022

 Intuit's TurboTax is the giant in the tax-prep space, scoring 73% of sales in last year's tax high season, per the data analytics outfit Bloomberg Second Measure.
 Its services are basically divided into two areas: do-it-yourself online taxes; and tax-pro-assisted online taxes.

-In the do-it-yourself bucket, you can e-file a federal return for $0 via its "Free Edition" service – provided, that is, the only form you need to file is a 1040.
+In the do-it-yourself bucket, you can e-file a federal return for $0 via its "Free Edition" service now through March 31 -- provided, that is, the only form you need to file is a 1040.
 If you've got itemized deductions, schedules, or unemployment income (as reported on a 1099-G), then you'll probably need at least the TurboTax "Deluxe" tier, currently being offered for $39 (regularly priced at $59).

 Other TurboTax packages are "Premier" ($69, currently marked down from $89) and "Self-Employed" ($89, currently discounted from $119).
 As its name indicates, "Self-Employed" is recommended for those reporting self-employment income and expenses.
-All the do-it-yourself tiers, from "Deluxe" on up, carry additional fees for e-filing state tax returns.
+All the do-it-yourself tiers, from "Deluxe" on up, carry additional fees for e-filing state tax returns (you can print out your state tax return from TurboTax and mail it in yourself to avoid the fee).

-If you want a more guided experience, TurboTax offers its "Basic," "Deluxe," "Premier" and "Self-Employed" tiers with either access to a tax pro who'll give you advice (the cheaper option, called TurboTax Live), or a tax pro who'll straight up do your taxes for you (the more expensive option, called TurboTax Live Full Service).
+There are a few potential benefits to using a paid TurboTax package over IRS Free File -- the software can help you discover deductions you may have missed, and will warn you about your level of audit risk.
+If you want an even more guided experience, TurboTax offers its "Basic," "Deluxe," "Premier" and "Self-Employed" tiers with either access to a tax pro who'll give you advice (the cheaper option, called TurboTax Live), or a tax pro who'll straight up do your taxes for you (the more expensive option, called TurboTax Live Full Service).

-If you are filing one of those super-simple, 1040-only returns, then you can get TurboTax's "Basic" package for free in any of its forms, from do-to-yourself all the way up to TurboTax Live Full Service.
-Take note: The $0 offer for TurboTax Live Full Service is only for returns that are filed by Feb.
-15.

 All TurboTax packages, including "Deluxe," "Premier" and "Self-Employed," are billed as "start for free," which appears to mean no money is paid up front. ("Pay only when you file," the site says.)